sajorobinson/golang-dice-roll/README.md

 # golang-dice-roll

 **golang-dice-roll** is a simple script written in Go that simulates rolling a dice and returning a number.
+I wrote this script to learn a little about Go.

 ## How to use